-PlateSpin Migrate supports the following platforms for migration to Amazon Web Services for the AWS Global, AWS China, and AWS Government environments.
-See also "Supported Workload Storage" on page 40 and "Supported Workload Architectures" on page 44.
+PlateSpin Migrate supports the following platforms for migration to Amazon Web Services, as specified in Amazon Web Services (AWS) in Table 2-16, "Supported Target Cloud Platforms for the Migrate Web Interface," on page 47.
+See also "Supported Workload Storage" on page 38 and "Supported Workload Architectures" on page 42.